zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 3: Testing Serverless Order Processing

+In this task, we will submit a new order on the Parts Unlimited website and observe the order's processing on the order details page.
+Once the order is submitted, the web front-end will put a job into an Azure Storage Queue.
+The Function App that we previously deployed is set to listen to the queue and pull jobs for processing.
+Once order processing is done, a PDF file will be created, and the link for the PDF file will be accessible on the order details page.

 1. Go back to the resource list and navigate to your `partsunlimited-web-{uniquesuffix}` **(2)** App Service resource.
 You can search for `partsunlimited-web` **(1)** to find your app service.

    ![The search box for the resource is filled in with partsunlimited-web.
 The partsunlimited-web-20 Azure App Service is highlighted in the list of resources in the hands-on-lab-SUFFIX resource group.](media/resource-group-appservice-resource.png "Resources")